-- The Dissertation and Research Advisor (DRA) is the chair of the committee for all examinations. - Four or more members (including the DRA) are necessary. - The committee must include at least two faculty members with expertise in the Disciplinary Foundation declared by the student. - The committee must include at least two faculty members with expertise in the Application Domain associated with the research, - The committee must include faculty members from at least two KGCOE departments. - The committee must include at least three KGCOE faculty members. - The committee must include a majority of KGCOE faculty members. - The committee may include one or more members from industry or government research labs. - Must be composed of members approved by the program director.
-All changes in committee membership must be approved by the program director preceding any examination. - Must have an additional external member appointed by the program director prior to the Dissertation Defense Examination.
-The external member must be a tenured member of the RIT faculty who holds a Ph.D. and is not a core faculty member of the Mechanical and Industrial Engineering Ph.D. program. - The external committee member will chair the closed-session dissertation defense deliberation meeting.
-This external chair is responsible for reporting the outcome of the dissertation defense deliberation to the program director.
+- The Dissertation and Research Advisor (DRA) is the chair of the committee for all examinations, except the Dissertation Defense. - Four or more members (including the DRA) are necessary.
+All members must hold a doctorate in a discipline relevant to the work in the dissertation. - The committee must include at least two faculty members with expertise in the Discipline Concentration declared by the student. - The committee must include faculty members from at least two KGCOE departments. - The committee must include at least three KGCOE faculty members. - The committee must include a majority of KGCOE faculty members. - The committee may include one or more members from industry, academia, or government research labs. - Must be composed of members approved by the program director.
+All changes in committee membership must be approved by the program director preceding any examination. - Must have an additional external member appointed by the Dean of the Graduate School upon the nomination of the Program Director prior to the Dissertation Defense Examination.
+The external member must be a tenured member of the RIT faculty who holds a Ph.D. and is not a faculty member of the Electrical and Computer Engineering Ph.D. program. - The external committee member is the representative of the Dean of the Graduate School in the Dissertation Defense proceedings and serves as the Dissertation Defense Chair.
+This external chair is responsible for reporting the outcome of the dissertation defense deliberation to the program director. - All committee members must hold a doctoral or other equivalent terminal degree.